An adaptogen is the name given to several plants and roots due to their effects and benefits on the body, metabolism and overall well-being.

 As we all know, stress is a silent pandemic in itself.
 Whether physical or moral, it has unsuspected and devastating effects on our bodies, organs and various bodily systems.
 By disrupting our metabolism and the body's natural regulating systems, we find ourselves weakened against mild infections and serious illnesses.

 Overall, adaptogens help combat the effects of stress on the body and metabolism by restoring and fortifying your well-being.

 How do they work?
 Adaptogens work on a network of organs - the brain and glands - that are involved in hormone management and immune defense tasks.

 You can find a wide selection of adaptogens (mushrooms, herbs, spices, roots, etc.) available in many forms: raw/natural, in powder, in capsules, as teas or as a food ingredient/additive.

-Lastly, trust your taste buds.
+- Lastly, trust your taste buds.
 How do you want to consume your adaptogen?
 In a smoothie, a meal, a drink?
-Some adaptogens have a strong taste in their natural state that is neutralized in another form, such as capsules or teas.
-Good to know, right?! :)

 Before we go, here’s a riddle: which adaptogen is closest to you as you read these lines?

 Hint: Click.
 Click.
 Click.
 The answer is a few clicks away… :D